 One of the ministries of Fellowship Bible Church involves directly meeting needs of home-schooling families across the Upstate of South Carolina through the Home School Resource Center where students enrolled in classes have the opportunity to study middle and high school subjects in a classroom setting.

-HOME SCHOOL RESOURCE CENTER – STATEMENT OF PHILOSOPHY
+MILTON ACADEMY – STATEMENT OF PHILOSOPHY

-The Home School Resource Center (HSRC) has been established to serve the home-school community of the Upstate as just what the name implies – a resource center.
-It is the belief of the parents involved in developing this center that the primary responsibility for the education of children rests with their parents.
-This belief is shared by many who currently have their children enrolled in the public school system.
-The reluctance of these parents to home school their children is often based on a perceived or actual inability to teach courses at the junior and senior high school level, such as Chemistry, Algebra, and foreign languages.
-By pooling in one place parents trained in these areas, the HSRC hopes to provide the necessary assistance to such families in order for them to pursue the educational option deemed best for their children.
+We believe that the primary responsibility for the education of children rests with their parents (Deut.
+6:4-7; 11:19; Prov.
+1:1-7).
+This belief is shared by many who currently have their children enrolled in public or private schools, But some of these parents do not homeschool their children because they do not feel able to teach advanced courses, such as Chemistry, Algebra, and foreign languages.
+By pooling teachers trained in these areas, Milton Academy provides assistance to such families so they can pursue the educational option they deem best for their children.

-The London Confession of Faith (1689) a.k.a. the Philadelphia Confession (link)
+The London Confession of Faith (1689) a.k.a. the Philadelphia Confession

-The Westminster Confession of Faith and Catechisms (1644) (link)
+The Westminster Confession of Faith and Catechisms (1644)

-The Belgic Confession (link) and Heidelberg Catechism (link)
+The Belgic Confession and Heidelberg Catechism

-The HSRC is not a school.
-The students attending classes at the HSRC are registered home schoolers, and the primary teaching responsibility remains with the parent.
+Milton Academy is not a formal school.
+The students attending classes at Milton are registered homeschoolers, and the primary teaching responsibility remains with the parent.
 Parents will have the flexibility of choosing the courses best suited to their child’s personal academic needs and development.
-Due to the requirements of the State of South Carolina regarding minimum home instructional time, no student will be permitted to take more than four courses in any single semester.
+Courses offered by Milton Academy are not divided by grade, but by academic proficiency.
+Some courses will use the ‘one-room schoolhouse’ model, where students of different grade levels will take the same course.